atchopba/scraping-jobs/README.md

 Scraping jobs is the extraction of key information about jobs through a search on a site.
 Here, there are: apec.fr, indeed.fr, monster.fr

+For the search, you have to pass as parameters:
+- the title of the job you are looking for,
+- the name of city (in France),
+- the code of the department in which the city is located and
+- the type of contract you want.

 ## Benefits

 * Make it easier to find a job